October 1, 2022

 Pilgrim Oasis

 After half an hour of rest, the Camino was beckoning me back.
-I still had 13 kilometers left to walk today, and there was a big hill in my immediate future that I needed to tackle.
-I still had to climb the biggest pass of the day in the midday sun while rationing my remaining lukewarm water.
+I still had 13 more kilometers to walk today, and a big climb lay ahead of me.
+I’d need to tackle the biggest pass of the day in the midday sun while rationing my remaining lukewarm water.

-As it turned out, the climb up to the pass wasn’t nearly as difficult as the elevation profile led me to imagine.
+As it turned out, the climb wasn’t nearly as difficult as the elevation profile led me to imagine.
 It was mostly paved, and it seemed to ascend at a fairly moderate slope under a canopy of tall trees.

 However, the backside of the pass wasn’t nearly as pleasant.
 The Camino returned to a dirt trail, which was muddy and slick from the past week of rain.
-As I walked downhill the mud created a slippery mess.
-And with every step, I prayed that I my feet wouldn’t slide out from under me landing my on my tailbone.
+As I walked downhill, the mud created a slippery mess.
+And with every step, I prayed that my feet wouldn’t slide out from under me, landing on my tailbone.

 The afternoon was so incredibly warm now, and I was beyond thirsty.
 Yet there didn’t seem to be any places around me with potable water to refill my water bottles.
 There was plenty of water around me in the streams and puddles.
 But I didn’t have my water filter on this hike.